 A third place that is a great place to research figures in on Ventriloquist Central’s Ventriloquist Marketplace.
 Mind you many of these figures may be out of your price range but you might find one that fits in your price range as well.
 And, if you hit it right, it might just be a unique figure!

 The last place to find a ventriloquist figure already made is at the annual VentHaven Ventriloquist ConVENTion.
 There are many dealers there with plenty of puppets to choose from including wooden, latex, cloth and everything in between.
 If nothing else, do what you can to make it to the convention to hone your skills and rub shoulders with many of the professionals in our industry.
+Here is Dirk Golden touring one of the dealers rooms at the ConVENTion.

 2. Order From A Professional